vche/prombot/README.md

 # prombot

-## Decscription
+## Description

-Converts alerts sent by prometheus to text message and send them to a telegrambot
+Converts alerts sent by prometheus to text message and send them to a telegram bot

 ## Installation